linyuehzzz/sandwich_spatial_interpolator/r/Sandwich/README.md

-`Sandwich` is an R package for spatial interpolation based on the [spatial stratified heterogeneity (SSH)](http://www.geodetector.cn/) theory.
+`Sandwich` is an R package for spatial interpolation based on the [spatial stratified heterogeneity (SSH)](http://www.geodetector.cn/) theory, which:

+  - Interpolate the sampling attribute over the reporting units that does not rely on spatial autocorrelation;
+  - Assess the interpolation uncertainties through standard errors and confidence intervals;
+  - Evaluate the overall accuracy using a diagnostic statistic called the k-fold cross validation estimate.

 You can find more details about the method [here](https://journals.sagepub.com/doi/10.1068/a44710).

-## Installation
+## Getting setup with R

 Using the `Sandwich` package requires a recent version of R to be installed on your computer.
 The easiest way is to install it through